-Natural gas can also be provided from renewable sources, made entirely from organic waste.
-These waste streams can come from sources such as sewage, food or animal waste and are generated typically through a process called anaerobic digestion.
-Natural gas from renewable sources can offer a very compelling green-house gas benefit over conventional fuels to customers.
+The natural gas used to make LNG can also come from renewable sources, made entirely from organic waste.
+These waste streams can come from sources such as sewage and food or animal waste.
+The renewable gas is typically generated through a process called anaerobic digestion.
+Natural gas from renewable sources can offer a very compelling greenhouse gas benefit to customers over conventional fuels.

-To ensure safe operations, the Tacoma LNG plant has been designed in accordance with the various Federal and State agencies guidelines and standards.
-As stated by the Federal Energy Regulatory Commission (FERC), the focus on sound engineering practices within the industry leads to LNG’s “remarkable safety record,” particularly when looking at the movement of LNG by ship.
-More than 77,000 LNG cargoes have been safely delivered, leading the DOE to conclude that “For more than 40 years, the safety record of the global LNG industry has been excellent, due to attention to detail in engineering, construction and operations.”
+To ensure safe operations, the Tacoma LNG facility has been designed in accordance with Federal and State agencies guidelines and standards.
+As stated by the Federal Energy Regulatory Commission (FERC), the focus on sound engineering practices within the industry leads to LNG’s remarkable safety record, particularly when looking at the movement of LNG by ship.

 The Tacoma LNG facility has been designed to meet or exceed code compliance and provides additional layers of protection from an unsafe event.
 An independent safety report commissioned by the Tacoma Fire Department evaluated the project design and compliance and found no credible failure scenarios for the LNG tank, noting “the Tacoma LNG plant was designed to the applicable codes and standards with significant attention to detail and a perceived objective of becoming a best in class LNG facility.”
 The report goes on to say that some features “go beyond code compliance to provide additional layers of protection” and that that the full containment tank for the Tacoma facility has a “robust design suited for the local conditions,” which includes design features of a safe shutdown in case of an earthquake without loss of containment.